Have You Or Someone You Love Become A Victim Of Mesothelioma?

 This dangerous substance can even have devastating effects on the families and loved ones of the workers at high-risk facilities because asbestos can be transmitted through repeated contact with another person’s work clothing.

 It is essential that all these factors be taken into account when pursuing an asbestos exposure claim.
-Not all attorneys are sufficiently knowledgeable about asbestos cases to recognize such details, but the attorneys at GWC are intimately familiar with the ins and outs of these often complicated matters.
+Not all personal injury attorneys are sufficiently knowledgeable about asbestos cases to recognize such details, but the attorneys at GWC are intimately familiar with the ins and outs of these often complicated matters.

 Fortunately, asbestos use has declined sharply since the 1970s; unfortunately, it is not illegal.
 In fact, the United States is one of the few developed countries not to have banned asbestos, thanks to an orchestrated campaign on the part of industry advocacy groups to oppose stricter regulation, despite the preponderance of scientific evidence about the serious health problems linked to asbestos.